 What is the main reason cyber threats continue to grow?

 The expansion of digital infrastructure, cloud computing, mobile devices, and online financial transactions creates more entry points for attackers.
+As connectivity increases, so does the attack surface.

 How does ransomware typically spread?

 Ransomware often spreads through phishing emails, malicious attachments, compromised websites, or exploited software vulnerabilities.
+User awareness plays a key role in prevention.

 Is cloud computing less secure than traditional systems?

 Cloud platforms can be secure when properly configured.
-Many breaches occur due to misconfiguration or weak access controls rather than flaws in the cloud infrastructure itself.
+Many breaches occur due to misconfiguration or weak access controls rather than flaws in the infrastructure itself.

 What is zero-trust security?